- 2 Bedrooms

 - Apart-hotel

 This roomy one-bedroom, one-bathroom suite features a king-size bed, TV, and deluxe bathroom.
 The suite offers a generous living room with a couch bed and balcony, as well as a full kitchen with a stove, microwave, dishwasher, dishware and silverware, and washer/dryer.
-The photos supplied in this listing are stock photos .
+The photos included in this listing are stock photos .
 The actual appearance of the room may be different.

 About the Area

-Located in Myrtle Beach, this aparthotel is by the ocean.
+Located in Myrtle Beach, this aparthotel is on the beach.
 Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
 Looking to enjoy an event or a game while in town?
 See what's going on at Myrtle Beach Sports Center, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions